pieroproietti/penguins-wardrobe/README.md

 ```

 ### sequence
-sequence is the crucial part of costumes, this is executed in that sequence and the idea is to make it the more possible atomic.
+sequence is the crucial part of costumes and accessories, this is executed in that sequence and the idea is to make it the more possible atomic.
 Can contain:

 * repositories
   * sources_list